 Somalis are facing one of the world's most complex humanitarian crises.
 This crisis is fueled by conflict, displacement, food insecurity, political instability, climate shocks, poverty, and economic decline.
 Although Somalia's humanitarian needs remain high, reduced donor funding in 2025 forced humanitarian agencies to scale back or shut down critical programs, drastically reducing life-saving operations.
 Severe drought conditions in Somalia are endangering millions of lives amid dwindling funds.

-In Haiti, millions of people are in need of humanitarian assistance to fight hunger amid a deteriorating security situation where armed gangs control or influence up to 90 percent of the capital.
-The country has a long history of natural disasters and remains highly vulnerable to hurricanes, earthquakes and floods.
-In 2025, half of Haiti's population, some 6 million people, are in need of humanitarian assistance, including 3.3 million children.
+In Haiti, millions of people need humanitarian aid to combat hunger amid a deteriorating security situation.
+Armed gangs control or influence up to 90 percent of the capital, and gang violence has spread throughout the Caribbean country.
+Haiti has a long history of natural disasters and remains highly vulnerable to hurricanes, earthquakes, and floods.
+In 2026, an estimated 6.4 million people — more than half of Haiti’s population — will require emergency humanitarian assistance.